Admin-Script/specification/index.md

 ## 7.1 Dot Attribute Access Operator

-The Dot attribute access operator has a dedicated methods which returns the specified operator, to illustrate `a.b` is ran as `a.get_attrbute("b")` the name of the method is left to the the implementation and `a.b = ...` is prohibited.
+The Dot attribute access operator has a dedicated method that returns the specified operator, to illustrate `a.b` is ran as `a.get_attrbute("b")` the name of the method is left to the the implementation and `a.b = ...` is prohibited.